Effective as of 20 January 2020

 This Policy sets out the essential details relating to your personal data relationship with Spotify AB.
 The Policy applies to all Spotify services and any associated services (referred to as the ‘Spotify Service’).
 The terms governing your use of the Spotify Service are defined in our Terms and Conditions of Use (the “Terms and Conditions of Use”).

 From time to time, we may develop new or offer additional services.
-If the introduction of these new or additional services results in any change to the way we collect or process your personal data we will provide you with more information and additional terms or policies.
+If the introduction of these new or additional services results in any material change to the way we collect or process your personal data we will provide you with more information or additional terms or policies.
 Unless stated otherwise when we introduce these new or additional services, they will be subject to this Policy.

 The aim of this Policy is to: